Azure/AzureStack-QuickStart-Templates/README.md

 ### API Versions for Resource Providers

 Each resource provider in Microsoft Azure has its own API version.
-Microsoft Azure Stack Technical Preview 2 supports the current API versions for the available resource providers, with some minor exceptions.
-To ensure your template will succesfully deploy to both Microsoft Azure and Microsoft Azure Stack Technical Preview 2, use the latest API versions that are available in Microsoft Azure Stack Technical Preview 2 for all resources in your template.
-To retrieve a list of the available API versions connect to your Microsoft Azure Stack Technical Preview 2 environment by following the **Authenticate PowerShell with Microsoft Azure Stack** procedure described in this article.
+Microsoft Azure Stack TP3 Refresh supports the current API versions for the available resource providers, with some minor exceptions.
+To ensure your template will succesfully deploy to both Microsoft Azure and Microsoft Azure Stack TP3 Refresh, use the latest API versions that are available in Microsoft Azure Stack TP3 Refresh for all resources in your template.
+To retrieve a list of the available API versions connect to your Microsoft Azure Stack TP3 Refresh environment by following the **Authenticate PowerShell with Microsoft Azure Stack** procedure described in this article.

 https://azure.microsoft.com/en-us/documentation/articles/azure-stack-deploy-template-powershell/